cginfinity/ignite-docs-v2/docs/developer-guide/advanced/jsonata/introduction.md

 ---
 id: introduction
-title: JSONata
+title: Introduction to JSONata Node
-sidebar_label: JSONata
+sidebar_label: Introduction
 ---

 ## Introduction

 An Ignite JSONata node is used to extract meaningful/customized data from your input JSON and JSONata query.
 Based on the JSONata query passed to the Ignite JSONata node, it will return the result in JSON structure.

-## How To Use
+## How to use

 Drag and drop an "inject" node to inject a message into a flow.
 Use a template node, define your JSON and JSONata query and connect it to an "inject" node.
 Connect a template node with an "ignite-jsonata" node and connect it to the debug node to get the value of resultant data from the "jsonataResult" field.